The Sweeney: Production

 The Sweeney strived for authenticity and social realism.
 This ethos was reflected in most aspects of production, from the storylines, casting, locations and most importantly the dialogue.
-As well as the series title, cockney rhyming-slang gave extra colour to the dialogue, including ‘poppy’ (money), ‘bottle’ (courage) and ‘grass’ (informer).
-Criminal and police slang was also used, including 'ringer' (a car thief, also a stolen car with fake plates), 'stoppo' (a getaway car), 'snout' (informant), 'factory' (police station/office), 'fence' (selling stolen goods, also someone who sells stolen goods) and 'fireman' (someone who deals with problems).
+As well as the series title, other Cockney rhyming slang gave extra colour to the dialogue, including "poppy" (money), "bottle" (courage) and "grass" (informer).
+Criminal and police slang was also used, including "ringer" (a car thief, also a stolen car with fake registration plates), "stoppo" (a getaway car), "snout" (informant), "factory" (police station/office), "fence" (selling stolen goods, also someone who sells stolen goods) and "fireman" (someone who deals with problems).
 Many of these slang terms were brought to a wider audience for the first time in The Sweeney, some even entered popular use, but the terms have remained part of the British crime drama landscape.

-The Sweeney was shot on 16mm film, allowing producers to use much smaller and more agile camera crews than shooting on videotape allowed at that time.
-This made it possible to shoot almost entirely on location for both exteriors and interiors, helping to give the series a startling degree of realism and elevating London as a character of its own.
+The Sweeney was shot on 16 mm film, allowing producers to use smaller, agile camera crews.
+This made it possible to shoot almost entirely on location for exteriors and interiors, helping to give the series a startling degree of realism and elevating London as a character of its own.
 Using film also allowed directors to feature many more action sequences.
 Directors Tom Clegg, Terry Green, Douglas Camfield, David Wickes, Mike Vardy and William Brayne were among the group of "guerrilla filmmakers" that realised the episodes.
-What they and the crews delivered is a fast-paced series, depicting the Squad's relentless battle against armed robbery; but it also includes a substantial degree of humour.
+What they and the crews delivered is a fast-paced series, depicting the squad's relentless battle against armed robbery; but it also includes a substantial degree of humour.
 For the period it has a high degree of on-screen violence, and it is not unknown for several deaths to occur in an episode.

-Each episode had a budget of £266,000 with an eight-and-a-half-week production schedule: two weeks' pre-production (for casting, finding locations etc.), two weeks' shooting, four weeks' picture editing (the first two weeks of which overlapped with the shoot), two weeks' sound editing, and two-and-a-half days' dubbing.
+Each episode had a budget of £40,000 with an eight-and-a-half-week production schedule: two weeks' pre-production (for casting, finding locations etc.), two weeks' shooting, four weeks' picture editing (the first two weeks of which overlapped with the shoot), two weeks' sound editing and two-and-a-half days' dubbing.

-The filming of each episode normally took 10 working days, shooting about five minutes of edited screen time per day.
-Due to this, the number of different filming locations had to be restricted to 10, i.e. one location per day.
+The filming of each episode normally took ten working days, shooting about five minutes of edited screen time per day.
+Due to this, the number of different filming locations had to be restricted to ten, i.e. one location per day.
 At the Euston Films production office in Colet Court, Hammersmith, a standing set of the Flying Squad offices was constructed which provided an alternative option for when inclement weather restricted the day's shooting.
-Two days would normally be spent filming on the set, equalling 10 minutes of any episode being set in the offices.
-Shooting took place through the spring, summer, autumn and winter months; exterior night shooting was expensive, and was limited to three minutes of external night material in any episode.
+Two days would normally be spent filming on the set, equalling ten minutes of any episode being set in the offices.
+Shooting took place through the spring, summer, autumn and winter months; exterior night shooting was expensive and was limited to three minutes of external night material in any episode.